nieldejonghe/rpi-ansible/README.md

 Now you can connect to the rpi with pi@raspberry.local (default hostname) Or you can edit /etc/dhcpd.conf on the root (ext4) partition on your SD card

-### This playbook will initialize the pi with the settings you configured in the config.yml file and install docker and docker-compose with pip.
 - Run the playbook pi-setup, this will initialize the pi with the settings you configured and install docker and docker-compose.
 `ansible-playbook pi-setup.yml --ask-pass --diff`

 ## pi-tig stack playbook:
 ### Will setup a Telegraf, InfluxdDB and grafana stack on the raspberry pi that monitors it's own metrics
+### Requirements:

+- Docker and docker-compose are installed on the raspberry pi, you can do this manually or with the playbooks in the repository.

 - Run the playbook pi-tig-stack.yml, since we already ran the setup playbook the passwords is the one we set in the config.yml file previously
 `ansible-playbook pi-tig-stack.yml --ask-pass --diff`